Difference Between Religion and Cult

 The concept of Religion invariably is associated with the main religions which have been in existence for 100s or 1000s of years.
 The main religions are:

-Within these religions are many subdivisions of different religious branches e.g. Catholic Church and the various protestant churches.
+Within these religions are many subdivisions of different religious branches, e.g. within Christianity, we see, the Catholic Church, Eastern Orthodox and the various Protestant churches.

 Cult

-However, during the twentieth Century, the term cult has become laden with negative, pejorative connotations which associate any alternative religious movement with ideas related to brainwashing, conversion and abuse.
+However, during the twentieth century, the term cult has become laden with negative and pejorative connotations.
+These negative associations can include ideas of ‘brainwashing’, conversion and abuse.

-Many scholars no longer use the term 'cult' except in the case of groups which exhibit extreme forms of manipulation and mind control such as the David Quresh.
+Many scholars no longer use the term ‘cult’ except in the case of groups which exhibit extreme forms of manipulation and mind control such as David Koresh’s Branch Davidians.

 However, concepts of what constitutes as mind control will differ depending on different perspectives.

-For example, to become a monk / nun within a Catholic Church would involve giving up many outer freedoms and surrendering to the abbot / Mother Superior.
-To adherents they may feel that the surrendering of the individual ego necessary for a spiritual life which enables true freedom.
-To critics, this kind of outer and inner discipline involves 'cultish' behaviour.
+For example, to become a monk or nun within a Catholic Church would involve giving up many outer freedoms and surrendering to the abbot or Mother Superior.
+To adherents, the concept is that the surrendering of the individual ego is necessary for a spiritual life, which enables true freedom.
+To critics, this kind of outer and inner discipline involves ‘cultish’ behaviour.
 When new religious movements offer similar teachings, it is often claimed this is evidence of cultish behaviour.
 Though for established religions to practise such strict disciplines, the word cult is generally not used.